4G or satellite broadband for your home or business?

 In those circumstances, the only other option to a slow landline-based service would be satellite delivered broadband, because the entire UK already falls under satellite broadband coverage.
 So, provided that a clear line of sight to the relevant satellite is available from a suitable dish mounting point at your property, you should be able to get a satellite broadband connection.

-However, please make sure that you think very carefully about whether satellite broadband would suit you, because of its unavoidable disadvantages as listed below.
+However, please make sure that you think very carefully about whether satellite broadband would suit you, because of its unavoidable disadvantages as detailed on this page.
 It really should be viewed as the option of last resort.

 Any technology that doesn't use wires to transmit and receive is going to be more subject to interference from external factors, such as high winds, heavy rainfall or snow.